What is a Home Study?

 Whatever route you take to adopt a child, you will require a home study.
 So, what is it?

-Like adoption, a home study visit is not designed to be a singular event.
+A home study experience is not designed to be a singular event.
 It certainly isn’t a just a checklist of tasks to obtain a professional signature and the stamp of approval.
 It is a *process*, a study of who you are and how those complex and unique variables will enhance and challenge your pursuit of becoming adoptive parents.
 The findings from this *study* should guide you and your team towards finding the ideal adoptive situation for you as it pertains to age, race and number of children, medical diagnoses, openness of birth parent relationships and anything else you hold of high value.
 We utilize this information to help identify the characteristics of a child and birth family that would be best suited to become a part of your family.

 So how does a home study work?